 Window stopper devices that have been installed in residence hall windows are a required safety precaution; students may not remove or alter them in any way.
-Students who recognize that these devices are missing or damaged are expected to promptly report this to their RA or HD, and complete a facilities work order to expedite the repair/replacement.
+Students who recognize that these devices are missing or damaged are expected to promptly report this to their RA, RHC, or CD, and complete a facilities work order to expedite the repair/replacement.

-- Window or portable AC units, window fans, space heaters
+- Window or portable AC units, space heaters

 - Halogen lamps, lava lamps, ultraviolet/infrared lamps

-- Deep fryers, hot plates, open coil heaters, toasters toaster ovens, rice cookers, charcoal or electric grills
+- Deep fryers, hot plates, open coil heaters, toasters & toaster ovens, pressure cookers, charcoal or electric grills

-- Extension cords, multi-receptacle outlet adapters (UL listed power strips with surge protectors are permitted)
+- Extension cords, multi-receptacle outlet adapters (only UL listed power strips with surge protectors are permitted)

 - Flammable materials (including, but not limited to, propane, gasoline, paint thinner, charcoal, lighter fluid)